Continuous Test Orchestration And Execution Platform Online

 Wrapping It Up!

-This brings us to an end to this Protractor tutorial on how to debug Protractor tests.
+This brings us to an end to this Protractor tutorial on how to debug Protractor tests for Selenium test automation.
 To sum up, I explained the challenge faced during the end to end application test.
 I further got into the detail of using the framework and in-built methods to debug Protractor test cases in an interactive manner.
 It can be put to good use especially when performing end to end testing and taking screenshots whenever required.
 Executing these tests on the cloud platform also has its own benefits in saving costs on the infrastructure setup and maximizing test coverage.

 Do share your view on this Protractor tutorial with us in the comment section down below.
 Also, help us to share this article with your friends.
 That’s all folks!
 Happy Debugging!